 This HUC includes tributaries to Tomales Bay and a series of small drainages along the coast from Tomales Point to the Golden Gate.
-These small coastal streams, all less than 25 km2 in drainage area, are not known to support lamprey populations, with the exception of Pine Gulch Creek in Bolinas Lagoon.
+These small coastal streams, all < 25 km^2 in drainage area, are not known to support lamprey populations, with the exception of Pine Gulch Creek in Bolinas Lagoon.
 Pine Gulch Creek contains a resident population of Pacific Brook Lamprey, Lampetra c.f. pacifica, and 1-2 adult Pacific Lamprey have occasionally been reported in the stream (NPS pers. comm.
-2015); however, there is currently no established population of Pacific Lamprey ammocoetes (Reid and Goodman, in prep.).
+2015); however, there is currently no established population of Pacific Lamprey ammocoetes (Reid and Goodman 2016).
 Tomales Bay contains two principal tributaries utilized by Pacific Lamprey, Walker (205 km2) and Lagunitas (282 km2) creeks.

-The primary concerns in the HUC are assessment and resolution of any potential passage constraints in the two principal drainages (Walker and Lagunitas), continued habitat restoration, incorporating lamprey habitat needs into design and outcome goals, and flow management that prevents seasonal channel desiccation and addresses outmigration cues for macrophthalmia.
-Additional actions include determining timing of adult in-migration and macrophthalmia emigration, as well as adult holding habitat in Lagunitas Creek.
+The primary concerns in the HUC are assessment and resolution of any potential passage constraints in the two principal drainages (Walker and Lagunitas), continued habitat restoration, incorporating lamprey into design and outcome goals, and flow management that prevents seasonal channel desiccation and addresses outmigration cues for macrophthalmia.
+Additional actions include determining timing of adult inmigration and macrophalmia emigration, as well as adult holding habitat in Lagunitas Creek.
 Continued monitoring of Pine Gulch Creek is recommended to ensure suitable habitat conditions for the resident brook lamprey population and better understand the use of the creek by Pacific Lamprey.